command-line-interface-pages/site.github.io/content/guides.md

 If you are a such person who prefers type as few as it's possible then provide shell completions for commands.

+## Help system

+Tools always have to invoke some sort of generally used help system instead of writing their of equivalents when `--help`/`-h` is passed.
+To make it clear here is a list of things must be used for different languages:

+- shell scripts: man page

 ## Bash

 ### Basic help system